 Being busy is a nice position to be in as a small business owner.
 But it can also make it tricky to juggle your marketing, admin and other tasks.
-And the worst thing you can do is to stop promoting your products and services altogether.
+And since that busy spell might not last forever, the worst thing you can do is to stop promoting your products and services altogether.
 But how do you market your small business when you’re busy?

 With some careful planning, you can set up your small business marketing to more or less take care of itself.
 This will leave you more time to focus on paid work.
 To find out how, check out my top tips on how to market your small business when you’re busy!

 There are lots of apps and websites to help you market your small business when you’re busy.
 Use them to do the hard work for you when your business is buzzing.
 Additionally, it helps a lot to have processes in place for your regular marketing tasks.

 Google will simply continue directing people towards your website, without you having to run a specific marketing campaign.
 Just keep an eye on your website’s performance in search and adapt your SEO if necessary.

 Google also favours websites that regularly update their content.
 So it’s a good idea to regularly add blog posts or new products to your online presence.
 Which leads me nicely to…

 3. Create valuable content